 A third hoop, known as the intake hoop – situated forward of the engine-related hoops described above – was added to the boat in April 2013.
 A key function of this hoop is to serve as the upper mounting point for two bracing struts which will extend diagonally forwards and downwards from the top of the main hull to the tops of the sponsons.
 In addition, the intake hoop itself contributes further strength and rigidity to the hull structure, and will also serve as the aft mounting point for the engine air-intake module and the forward mounting point for the front engine cover.
 Radshape was, once again, the firm entrusted with manufacturing this hoop, which is an all-new design from the Quicksilver team.

 Detailed design of the craft’s bow/foredeck/keel section is being led by Mark Evans, an engineer with considerable marine-structures experience.
 The manufacturing process for this section of the boat began in March 2013, when Trident Foams, of Furness Vale, High Peak, CNC-machined the mould for the foredeck outer panel.
 This mould then passed to the Nottingham premises of CC Composites, where the foredeck panel itself was made in April, using vacuum resin infusion.
 The deck is 17mm thick and has a sandwich construction comprising of two, triple-ply, carbonfibre twill skins encasing a core of Airex R63.80 structural foam that was thermoformed to the required 3D shape.
 The work was led by CCC’s Alex Barker, who has many years’ involvement in the manufacture of sailing-yacht hulls and competition rowing-boat hulls.
 Nigel Lowe and Joanna Ellis completed the experienced trio that manufactured the foredeck.

-The shape of Quicksilver’s hulls was developed by the internationally-renowned marine architect Lorne Campbell, working in close collaboration with the team’s aerodynamicist Mike Green.
-Lorne has contributed his expertise to the Quicksilver project at several key stages dispersed over a considerable period of time.
-We have, throughout, been most thankful for his vital input at these pivotal points in the boat’s development.
+The shape of Quicksilver’s hulls was conceived by the internationally-respected marine architect Lorne Campbell, working in close collaboration with the team’s aerodynamicist Mike Green.
+Lorne has contributed his expertise to the Quicksilver project at several key stages dispersed across a considerable period of time.
+We have, throughout, been most thankful for his input at these pivotal points in the boat’s development.